OpenNebula/docs/source/advanced_administration/cloud_bursting/azg.rst

     CPU      = 0.5
     MEMORY   = 128

-    # Xen or KVM template machine, this will be use when submitting this VM to local resources
+    # KVM template machine, this will be use when submitting this VM to local resources
     DISK     = [ IMAGE_ID = 3 ]
     NIC      = [ NETWORK_ID = 7 ]